elrobin/readingguides/3-Credibility-and-trust.md

 **Lamont, M. (2009). _How Professors Think_.
 Harvard University Press.**
 This book delves into how academic judgment is formed, examining trust, credibility, and social dynamics in the evaluation process among professors, making it relevant to the social structures that foster trust within academic communities.
 The author discusses issues such as homophily in judgment, fairness, epistemological diversity, methodological pluralism or cognitive contextualization.
 Through interviews, the author tries to better comprehend the process of judgment and the reasoning behind peer review and evaluation.

 In the first chapter, Lamont contextualizes her work, her point of departure, and situates the study of peer review she undertakes in the literature.
 She exposes the position of Richard Whitley and Bourdieu and criticizes the lack of definition concepts such as _excellence_ or _promising_ have.
-She contends that peer review and evaluation do not simply follow a competitive or market logic, but also emotions and self-image play an important role in the proces.
+She contends that peer review and evaluation do not simply follow a competitive or market logic, but also emotions and self-image play an important role in the process.

 Chapter 2.